 Also, drivers of authorized emergency or law enforcement vehicles acting in their official capacity or driver’s license by the Federal Communications Commission operating a radio frequency device other than a portable wireless communication device are exempt from the statute.

-The new law also provides the benefits of requiring the driver’s license test to cover the effects of texting while driving and distracted driving generally.
+The law also provides the benefits of requiring the driver’s license test to cover the effects of texting while driving and distracted driving generally.
 Studies have shown that initiatives aimed at education regarding the dangers of distracted driving are effective in reducing accidents.

-Under HB 62, police officers are prohibited from seizing or inspecting a driver’s cell phone unless they are authorized by another law.
+Police officers are prohibited from seizing or inspecting a driver’s cell phone unless they are authorized by another law.

 Additionally, the DMV will not assign points toward a driver’s license for texting while driving offenses.